MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 ## IAccount instead of IUser

 ADAL4J handled users.
 Although a user represents a single human or software agent, it can have one or more accounts in the Microsoft identity system.
-For example, a user may have several Microsoft Entra ID, Microsoft Entra B2C, or Microsoft personal accounts.
+For example, a user may have several Microsoft Entra ID, Azure AD B2C, or Microsoft personal accounts.

 MSAL for Java defines the concept of Account via the `IAccount` interface.
 This is a breaking change from ADAL4J.
 It captures the fact that the same user can have several accounts, and perhaps even in different Microsoft Entra directories.
 MSAL for Java provides better information in guest scenarios because home account information is provided.